 These Mushroom empanadas are simple cheesy and delicious.
 A great basic go-to comfort food, and a hearty way to get in your fare share of cancer-fighting mushrooms.
-We recommend using _____ mushrooms, but feel free to experiment with seasonal mushrooms from the farmer’s market.
-Onions and mushrooms are a match made in heaven.
+We recommend using white button mushrooms mushrooms, but feel free to experiment with seasonal mushrooms from the farmer’s market if you can find them.
 Breaking open these steamy empanadas fresh out of the oven with the melted mozzarella won’t disappoint.

 - Preheat oven to 350 degrees.
 Line baking sheet with parchment paper.